Ultimate Guide to Make Smoked Beef Roast

 Preparing Your Fire for Smoking

-After you have prepared your beef roast for smoking and have let it sit, it is time to go and start the fire.
+After you have prepared your meat for smoking and have let it sit, it is time to go and start the fire.

 If you are using an offset smoker, you can start your fire with lump charcoal in a fire chimney.
 Once you are ready to dump the coals you can add your wood.